 Settlements with third-party payors for retroactive adjustments due to audits, reviews, or investigations are considered variable consideration and are included in the determination of the estimated transaction price for providing patient care.
 These settlements are estimated based on the terms of the payment agreement with the payor, correspondence from the payor and historical settlement activity, including an assessment to ensure that it is probable that a significant reversal in the amount of cumulative revenue recognized will not occur when the uncertainty associated with the retroactive adjustment is subsequently resolved.
 Estimated settlements are adjusted in future periods as adjustments become known (that is, new information becomes available), or as years are settled or are no longer subject to such audits, reviews, and investigations.
-During 2018 and 2017, successful appeals, cost report settlement, and other adjustments pertaining to prior year estimates of variables resulted in an increase (decrease) in net patient service revenue of \$(806) and \$(1,310), respectively.
+During 2019 and 2018, successful appeals, cost report settlement, and other adjustments pertaining to prior year estimates of variables resulted in a decrease in patient service revenue of \$512 and \$806, respectively.